ranjanistic/schemester/README.md

 First, refer to & follow the [mkcert installation steps](https://github.com/FiloSottile/mkcert#installation) to enable ```mkcert``` command on your system.

-After that, in the project root path,
+After that,

 ```bash
 mkcert -install
 ```

 This will create local CA certificate on your system trust store.
-Then,
+Then in the project root path,

 ```bash
 mkcert localhost
 ```

 This will create ```localhost.pem``` &amp; ```localhost-key.pem``` files locally in project root.
-Now the local server will use these files to run over https.
+Now the local server will automatically use these files to run over https.

 ### Run server